Refresh rate: Stereo displays

 When LCD shutter glasses are used for stereo 3D displays, the effective refresh rate is halved, because each eye needs a separate picture.
 For this reason, it is usually recommended to use a display capable of at least 120 Hz, because divided in half this rate is again 60 Hz.
-Higher refresh rates result in greater image stability, for example 72 Hz non-stereo is 144 Hz stereo, and 90 Hz non-stereo is 180 Hz stereo.
+Higher refresh rates result in greater image stability, for example a 72 Hz image stream requires 144 Hz stereo, and 90 Hz requires 180 Hz stereo.
 Most low-end computer graphics cards and monitors cannot handle these high refresh rates, especially at higher resolutions.

 For LCD monitors the pixel brightness changes are much slower than CRT or plasma phosphors.
 Typically LCD pixel brightness changes are faster when voltage is applied than when voltage is removed, resulting in an asymmetric pixel response time.
 With 3D shutter glasses this can result in a blurry smearing of the display and poor depth perception, due to the previous image frame not fading to black fast enough as the next frame is drawn.